ipedro/swiftui-property-picker/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue.svg)
 ![SPM Compatible](https://img.shields.io/badge/Swift_Package_Manager-compatible-brightgreen.svg)

-The `swiftui-environment-picker` is a comprehensive SwiftUI package designed to enhance dynamic property selection and application within your SwiftUI views.
+The `swiftui-property-picker` is a comprehensive SwiftUI package designed to enhance dynamic property selection and application within your SwiftUI views.
 By leveraging the power of property pickers, you can offer a richer, more interactive user experience that adapts on the fly.

 ## Features